Contextualizing Meta-Learning via Learning to Decompose: Experiments

+At last, we evaluate {\name} on few-shot classification benchmark, namely {\it Mini}ImageNet~\cite{VinyalsBLKW16Matching}, {\it Tiered}ImageNet~\cite{Ren2018Meta}, and Caltech-UCSD Birds-200-2011~(CUB)~\cite{WahCUB_200_2011}.
+We show that although there are no explicit attributes, we can improve the few-shot classification performance by manually setting the attributes, and the context-aware model improves the discerning ability.
+We also evaluate the cross-domain few-shot classification ability to show whether a model could generalize to a novel domain.

+{\bf Setups.} {\it Mini}ImageNet contains 100 classes and 600 images per class.
+Following~\cite{ravi2016optimization,Ren2018Meta,ye2020fewshot}, there are 64 base classes, 16 classes for meta-validation, and 20 novel classes for meta-test.
+Similar to {\it Mini}ImageNet, {\it Tiered}ImageNet is a larger subset of ImageNet~\cite{RussakovskyDSKS15ImageNet} with a complicated hierarchical structure.
+It has 351/97/160 classes for meta-train/val/test~\cite{Ren2018Meta}.
+CUB contains fine-grained images for different species of birds, and there are 100/50/50 classes for meta-train/val/test~\cite{TriantafillouZU17Few}.
+All images are resized to 84 by 84 in advance.
+The mean accuracy and 95\% confidence interval over 10,000 trials of tasks are computed.
+Each class in the query set contains 15 instances in the meta-training and meta-test stages.

-Each latent concept is linked to a base class.
-We treat an $N$-way task as $N$ one-vs-rest classification sub-tasks.
-Then we use SCT to infer the latent concept for each sub-task and fuse the influences of those concepts when making each one-vs-rest prediction.
-In particular, we can infer the latent concept by the comparisons between instances from a particular class in the support set and instances from other classes in the support set.
+{\bf Implementations.} As mentioned in Section~\ref{sec:regularization}, we treat each base class as a latent attribute.
+Then the SAT variant of {\name} can infer the latent attribute when predicting each class by reformulating the $N$-way task to $N$ ``one-vs.-rest'' sub-tasks.
+In this case, each attribute corresponds to the property of a particular class.
+Hence, a particular few-shot support set is decomposed based on the properties of base classes first to construct the model with the contextualized embedding.
+Similarly, a novel class task is also decomposed into multiple components based on its similarity with base classes.
+We set the number of latent attributes the same as the number of base classes in the meta-training set by default.
+The regularization $\Omega$ in Eq.~\ref{eq:stage1} is implemented as the cross-entropy between the base class attribute label and the output of the meta-disambiguation module $\nu$.
+In particular, we can infer the latent attribute by the comparisons between instances from a particular class in the support set and instances from other classes in the support set.
 Thus, when we compute the similarity between novel instances, we measure them from multiple latent maps corresponding to the characteristics of base classes.
-The predictions of a particular class in the support set are based on those concept-wise distances and are further weighted by the inferred latent concepts.
+The predictions of a particular class in the support set are based on those attribute-wise distances and are further weighted by the inferred latent attributes (\ie, the attribute number $C$ is the same as the base class size).

+ResNet-12~\cite{Lee2019Meta} is used to implement the encoder $\phi$ for both datasets.
+The backbone of the few-shot learner is pre-trained over the meta-training set of each dataset following~\cite{Rusu2018Meta,ye2020fewshot}.
+We use stochastic gradient descent with a momentum of 0.9 to optimize the few-shot learner.
+The initial learning rate is 0.0002, and the learning rate will time 0.1 after 100 tasks.